HuRuilizhen/HuRuilizhen.github.io/_posts/2025-02-25-Agent-Decision-Making.md

 description: "A detailed discussion on the concept of agent decision making"
 date: 2025-02-25
 feature_image: images/intelligent-agents.png
-tags: ['intelligent-agent']
+tags: ['intelligent-agent', 'still-in-progress']
 ---

 **Agent decision making** is a crucial aspect of artificial intelligence.
 It is the process by which an autonomous entity, such as a robot or a computer program, makes decisions based on its available knowledge and perception of the environment.
 In this post, we will explore the different types of decision making, including **simple** and **complex decisions**, as well as sequential decision making, where the agent's utility depends on a sequence of decisions.
 We will also discuss the various techniques used in decision making.
+This post provides a comprehensive discussion of the agent decision making in Lecture 2 of the `SC4003` course in NTU.

 <!--more-->